 The Definition Of A Tritone

-A tritone is an interval of 6 semitones (half steps), or 3 whole tones (whole steps).
+A tritone is an interval of 6 semitones (half steps) or three whole tones (whole steps).

 In fact, the name “tri”tone comes from the fact that it is an interval made by combining 3 whole tones.

 If you look at the chromatic scale, which is a scale consisting of only semitones, you can start at any note and combine it with the note 6 notes away to create a tritone:

 For example, starting on C we can go up 6 notes (C, C#, D, D#, E, F) to get to F#, and the C-F# interval creates a tritone.

 The same works for going down as well (for example, Bb ⇨ E is a tritone).

 A Tritone Substitution is when you substitute a dominant 7th chord (like G7 or D7) for another dominant 7th chord that is a tritone away from it.